-PJ Carleton joined the Congressional Sportsmen's Foundation in 2008 and is now the Senior Director of Events and Donor Relations.
+PJ Carleton joined the Congressional Sportsmen's Foundation in 2008 and is now the Senior Director of Development and Events.In this role she manages CSF events in the Nation’s Capitol and around the country.
+PJ also works with CSFs partners and sponsors for their continuing support.

 Prior to joining CSF, PJ was the Director of Political and Special Events at Epiphany Productions, Inc. During her 5 year tenure, she planned and executed large and small scale meetings and events for a diverse clientele throughout the United States and Europe.
 Before working for Epiphany, PJ spent two years in the office of U.S. Representative Billy Tauzin.